drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 ## No Trust is Better Trust

-It is the author's opinion that open source software development and the software supply chain have reached a level of global, vital significance.
+It is the authors' opinion that open source software development and the software supply chain have reached a level of global, vital significance.
-Hence, entrusting the management and ownership of essential elements to few entities
+Hence, entrusting the management and ownership of essential elements to few entities is inherently risky.
+Individuals, companies, and governments will eventually pursue their own interests and take advantage of their positions leaving the community with a broken or compromised system.

+The proper, uninterrupted operation of all software supply chain elements superceeds all other interests[^interests] and must be guaranteed under all circumstances.

+[^interests]: This does not necessarily include human rights violations or the direct endangerment of individuals.
+However, corporate greed, political suppression, the limitation of the freedom of speech and the likes cannot be allowed.

 But having a driver's license does not stop anyone from driving too fast or drunk.